-9.9.2 The Referees
+14C.2.2 The Referees

-The two Referees are positioned one on each side.
+The two Referees are positioned on opposite sides.
 They try to stay close to the ball.
 They should not ride a unicycle.
 The clothes of the Referees must be of different color than those of the players.
 Both Referees are responsible for checking all violations of the rules.
 The first Referee has three additional tasks: